Essential Function | Florence M. Cook School of Medical Laboratory Science

 The MLS student must be able to:

-• Work safely with potential chemical and biological hazards.
+• Work safely while using potential chemical and biological hazards.

 • Follow prescribed guidelines for working with all potential hazards, including those of a mechanical and electrical nature.